In Ads, Tobacco Companies Admit They Made Cigarettes More Addictive

 A live spokesperson, perhaps even a tobacco company executive, reading the words, would have been more effective, he says.

 The tobacco companies declined to provide a spokesman to be interviewed for this story.
 But in written statements, Altria, which owns Philip Morris, and Reynolds American, which owns R.J.
-Reynolds and bought Lorillard in 2015, say the industry has changed and is now better regulated and more responsible.
+Reynolds and bought Lorillard in 2015 and merged the two companies, say the industry has changed and is now better regulated and more responsible.

 "We're focused on the future," said Altria's executive vice president Murray Garnick in the statement.
 The company, he says, is "working to develop less risky tobacco products."